GUIDE

 The 5 Core Components of GMP (The 5 P’s)

-Successful GMP implementation relies on five fundamental components:
+Successful GMP implementation relies on five fundamental components that work together to ensure pharmaceutical quality and safety.

 1. People